What is E-voting?

 What do I do if my browser displays an incorrect fingerprint?

-You should stop the voting process and cast the vote from another computer or
+You should stop the voting process and inform the canton (support team).

 An incorrectly displayed web page certificate fingerprint means that there is no direct connection between the web browser and the voting platform.
 In most cases, the interruption is actually the result of a protective measure rather than being linked to an attempt at fraud.
 For example, certain companies disrupt the connection between employees' computers and the Internet platforms in their networks to filter data traffic for harmful data.
 Virus protection programs can also be used in this way and configured accordingly.